franzscheuer/STRETCH/README.md

 # STRETCH: Generating Challenging Scenarios for Testing Collision Avoidance Systems

-This repository hosts the code, results, and visualization of our appraoch to generate critical scenarios from real crash data.
+This repository hosts the code, results, and visualization of our approach to generate critical scenarios from real crash data.
 STRETCH analyzes scenarios in the [CommonRoad](https://commonroad.in.tum.de/) scenario format and generates realistic, avoidable and critical test cases that can be useful to testers and developers working on motion planning software.

 ### Authors